 India alone has over 204 million smartphone users.
-From using apps to track menstrual cycles, calorie intake, exercise, step count, our smartphones have already become a huge part of our day-to-day healthcare.
+From using apps to track menstrual cycles, calorie intake, exercise, step count, finding doctors and physicians our smartphones have already become a huge part of our day-to-day healthcare.
 We, at Visit, evaluated the present system, anticipated the trajectory of the future and are catering to the issues faced by the people, figuring telemedicine is the way forward.

 Staying on top of the India’s innovation index, we envisioned and created an intelligent system connecting technology and the user, revolutionizing the healthcare industry, lowering costs, increasing efficiency and directing the focus back to the patient.
 By putting together an online fleet of the best psychologists, dermatologists, general physicians and dietitians, we are hoping to not only cater to your current ailments but also focus on preventive healthcare for the future.

 There is no doubt that there has been a huge paradigm shift in healthcare and breaking through the mold of conventional medicine, Visit will definitely prove to be a legacy platform that is proud be a part of this revolutionary journey.